octaviommr/mynotes-next/README.md

 - Authentication and authorization using the "next-auth" package of Auth.js and Next.js middleware
 - Graceful error handling

-## Building locally
+## Running locally

 ### Prerequisites

 Building and running the application locally requires Node.js 20+ and MongoDB Community Edition 6+ to be installed in your system.

+### Install dependencies

+Run `npm install` to install all the needed packages for the project.

+### Environment variables

+Create a ".env.local" file containing the following key and value representing the MongoDB database running locally:

+`MONGODB_URI=mongodb://127.0.0.1:27017/your-database-name-goes-here`

+Run `npx auth secret` to generate a secret key that will be used to encrypt Auth.js cookies.
+This will also add it to the ".env.local" file.

 ### Build and start

-Run the following commands to build and start the application:
+Run `npm run dev` to build the application and start the development server.
+The application can be accessed via http://localhost:3000.

-- "npm install" (to install the needed packages)
-- "npm run dev" (to start the development server)